hephhay/alpine_dns/readme.md

 ## Running and Testing

 To run this Docker Compose file, use the `docker-compose up` command in the same directory as the file.
-To test for DNS spoofing from outside the container, try to resolve a domain name using the `alpine-dns` service and see if it returns the IP address of the `fake_server` instead of the `actual_server`.
+To test for DNS spoofing from outside the container, try to resolve `example.com` using the `alpine-dns` service and see if it returns the IP address of the `fake_server` instead of the `actual_server`.